EndlessSB/shop-manager/README.md

 # Shop Manager

-- This is litterally just a managment thing for shops by design
+- This is a simple POS style product managment style system.
+Written to be used in the command line

-- IDk why i made it

-- This is here ig now Enjoy!
+## Setup Guide

+- Currently unfinished !

 ## Info:

+- This is a project im doing for fun :)

-- This is something I will soley code ig
+- This is made to help people aswell -- I hope you guys enjoy using it!

 ## Contributing

-- Feel free to fork this, I will not be looking at pull requests.
-Please use issues if there is something majorly wrong tho [My stance on this project will change later on]
+- I am not sure how this will work, but feel free to make pull requests and such.
+I will get to them eventually lol